Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 }

-But having two queries run differently on one component can be more expensive because you are making two calls to your API, whereas you can reduce this to one by combining these queries.
-You can combine multiple queries by defining a query and placing all your queries within, as you can see below:
+While we can execute these two queries separately it will result in two network requests, whereas we can reduce this to one by combining these queries.
+We can combine multiple queries by defining a new query and placing all our existing queries inside it, as you can see below:

 query getAllPostsAndAuthors {